-Feel confused by which kind of brush is to be used with which kind of makeup product?
-With so many brushes in the market, no wonder it’s hard to figure out your makeup blender from your fan.
-Here’s a rundown of different kinds of makeup brushes and how they should be used.
+Confused by which kind of brush is to be used with which kind of makeup product?
+With so many brushes in the market, it’s hard to differentiate between your blender and your fan brush.
+Here’s a rundown of the different kinds of makeup brushes and how they should be used.

 1. Foundation Brush

 It’s a fairly wide brush that is perfect for big strokes.
-The synthetic fibres can hold a good amount of liquid foundation giving a flawless coverage over fine lines, and pores.
+The synthetic fibres can hold a sizeable amount of liquid foundation giving flawless coverage over fine lines and pores.

 2. Concealer Brush

-It is a small and round brush, often made of sponge to cover the areas that are tough to reach with a big brush.
+This is a small, round brush, often made of sponge to cover the areas that are tough to reach with a big brush.

-How to Use: As it is used for spot correction, never blend it out.
+How to use: As it is used for spot correction, never blend it.
 Gently pat the brush on the affected areas to conceal them.

 This brush is slightly angled around the edges to mimic the shape of your cheekbones.
 It has denser bristles to help you apply the blush easily in a sweeping motion.